Loafjet/Loafjet/README.md

 Centre | ✅ | ✅ | ❌ | ❌
 Bottom | ✅ | ✅ | ❌ | ✅

-- The above mentioned ❌ means that particular combination of animation wont be working accurately .
+- The above mentioned ❌ means that particular combination of position & animation wont be working accurately .

 # Snapshots 📸